GeorgeCiachir/Az-204-Implement-secure-cloud-solutions/Azure_key_vault.md

 - Because of the dangers of purging the key, soft delete and purge protection are automatically enable on the key vault when allocating a key for encryption
 - Also, the storage itself is registered with the key vault and receives an application access policy

+## Working with certificates
+- just like working with key and secrets